apache/nifi-minifi-cpp/CONFIGURE.md

 ### Configuring Repository storage locations
 Persistent repositories, such as the Flow File repository, use configurable paths to store data.
 The application detects its installation type at runtime and uses the appropriate default locations.

-In a self-contained installation (from a .tar.gz archive), paths are relative to the application's root directory, which is typically configured using the ${MINIFI_HOME} environemnt variable.
+In a self-contained installation (from a .tar.gz archive), paths are relative to the application's root directory, which is typically configured using the ${MINIFI_HOME} environment variable.
 You may specify your own path in place of these defaults.

     # in minifi.properties
     nifi.provenance.repository.directory.default=${MINIFI_HOME}/provenance_repository